haoge0811/CSM/README.md

     of time, then call them in a shell script, just as H-spice.
     The output of voltage nodes is saved in csv format.

+### Spice simulation
+The SpiceSim is a class so user should first initialize it and call simulate_hspice() function of it to run the hspice simulation, For example:

+    ```sh
+    ss = SpiceSim("config")
+    ss.simulate_hspice()
+    ```

+Note: the ss and config file name is arbitrary.

+Explanation:
+    The SpiceSim first reads out verilog circuit which is chosen by user by modify the CKT variable in config file, then it gets the simulation conditions, simulation parameters like tran-time, etc. Also technology and library model is setup.
+    Output loads and input signals set for simulation from config file and generate spice file with suffix .sp.
+    The SpiceSim also calls verilog2spice function, which is converting verilog format netlist into spice format netlist, and return the final outputs of the circuit to make it convenient to add capacitances on them.
+    The config.py file for SpiceSim is same with that for CSM simulation The output of Hspice simulation is saved in output folder with .out suffix.

 ### Look Up Tables (LUTs)
 User does NOT interact with this folder.
 This folder serves as a inventory of all the created CSM models, whether in the form of LUT or NN.